The Hum: In popular culture

 The Taos Hum has been featured on the TV show Unsolved Mysteries, and in LiveScience's "Top Ten Unexplained Phenomena", where it took tenth place.
-British station BBC Radio 4 featured an investigation of the Hum phenomena in their Punt PI fact-based comedy programme.
+BBC Radio 4 featured an investigation of the Hum phenomena in their Punt PI fact-based comedy programme.
 In October 2022, the Norwegian state broadcaster NRK covered the Hum in its Oppdatert podcast.

 In a 1998 episode of The X-Files titled "Drive", Agent Mulder speculates that extremely low frequency (ELF) radio waves "may be behind the so-called Taos Hum".

 In a 2018 episode of the police procedural series Criminal Minds, characters are made to commit violent acts as a result of mania caused by the Hum.
 The story editors described the episode as having "an X-Files feel".

+Jordan Tannahill's 2021 novel The Listeners tells the story of a group of people tormented by a continuous humming noise that seemingly only they can hear.
+It was adapted into a BBC series of the same name by the BBC in 2024.

+In a 2022 episode of the animated series American Dad! titled "Echoes", Avery Bullock (voiced by Patrick Stewart) muses about a mysterious background hum that several characters report hearing through the episode.

+The Windsor Hum is the subject of the song "The Hum" by Canadian musician Dan Griffin, and the short documentary film Zug Island by Nicolas Lachapelle.

+The Windsor Hum is also the subject of a song by Detroit band Protomartyr and appears on their 2017 album Relatives in Descent.